 Commissioned Peace Officers

 University police officers receive their police authority via Article 2.12 of the Texas Code of Criminal Procedure and Article 51.203 of the Texas Education Code.
 UTSA police officers must meet specific employment qualifications and training requirements in order to be licensed peace officers by the Texas Commission on Law Enforcement (TCOLE).
-UTSA police officers receive their commission as peace officers upon graduation from The University of Texas System Basic Peace Officer Academy or other regional police academy.
-All officers have been trained in first aid and CPR and are authorized to enforce state, local and federal laws on the university campuses.
-UTSA police officers carry firearms and conduct foot, bicycle, and vehicular patrols on all UTSA properties including the on-campus housing facilities 24 hours a day.
+UTSA police officers receive their commission as peace officers upon graduation from The University of Texas System Basic Peace Officer Academy or another regional police academy.
+All officers have been trained in first aid and CPR and are authorized to enforce state, local, and federal laws on the University Campuses.
+UTSA police officers carry firearms and conduct foot, bicycle, and vehicular patrols on all UTSA properties, including the on-campus housing facilities, 24 hours a day.
 The principal jurisdiction of peace officers commissioned by The University of Texas System includes all counties in which property is owned, leased, rented, or otherwise under the control of The University of Texas System.
 The University of Texas at San Antonio peace officers are authorized by law to function as peace officers outside their primary jurisdiction to assist another law enforcement agency in Texas or to otherwise perform duties as a peace officer on official university business.
-For UTSA, normal police operations are conducted within the boundaries of property owned, leased, or otherwise under the control of UTSA.
+For UTSA, normal police operations are conducted within the boundaries of property owned, leased or otherwise, under the control of UTSA.
 These properties include Main Campus, Downtown Campus, HemisFair Park (ITC), University Heights Tech Center, Park West, and the contiguous areas around each UTSA campus.

 University Public Safety Officers and Dispatchers

 Public Safety Officers (PSOs) of the UTSA Police Department are civilian employees who have the same level of arrest authority as a citizen as authorized by the Texas Code of Criminal Procedure.
-PSOs serve as support staff for the police department by providing a visible uniform presence in buildings and on university property to deter crime.
+PSOs serve as support staff for the police department to deter crime by providing a visible uniform presence in buildings and on university property.
 PSOs report criminal incidents to police officers who are designated first responders.
 The police communications center is staffed by 11 state certified police telecommunications operators who are also certified 911 operators.

 Working Relationships with State and Local Police